qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can create a custom color ramp choosing :menuselection:`New color ramp...` from the :guilabel:`Color ramp` dropdown menu.
 A dialog will prompt for the ramp type:
 Gradient, Random, ColorBrewer, and cpt-city.
 The first three have options for number of steps and/or multiple stops in the color ramp.
+You can use the |checkbox| :guilabel:`Invert` option while classifying the data with a color ramp.
 See figure_symbology_3_ for an example of custom color ramp and figure_symbology_3a_ for the cpt-city dialog.

 .. _figure_symbology_3: